As of July 2, 2021

 Can I use my security deposit to cover some of the rent I owe?

-Yes.
-On April 24, Governor Murphy issued Executive Order 128, which allows tenants to request in writing (including by email or text) that their landlords apply their security deposits to the rent they owe during the Public Health Emergency and for up to 60 days afterwards.
-The landlord must comply with such a request.
-If the tenant causes damage to the apartment (beyond ordinary wear and tear), the landlord may require the tenant to pay for that damage if and when the landlord would otherwise have been entitled to recoup the cost from the security deposit.
-If the lease is renewed, the landlord may also require the tenant to post a new security deposit either six months after the end of the Public Health Emergency or when the lease is renewed, whichever is later.
+Yes, until August 3.
+On April 24, 2020, Governor Murphy issued Executive Order 128, which allowed tenants to request in writing (including by email or text) that their landlords apply their security deposits to the rent they owe during the Public Health Emergency and for up to 60 days afterwards.
+The Governor ended the Public Health Emergency on June 4, 2021.
+This means that your landlord is only required to apply your security deposit to the rent that was owed before August 3, 2021; the deposit cannot be applied to rent that became due after that date.
+If you take advantage of this relief and cause damage to the apartment (beyond ordinary wear and tear), your landlord may require you to pay for that damage if and when your landlord would otherwise have been entitled to recoup the cost from the security deposit.
+If your lease is renewed, your landlord may also require you to post a new security deposit either six months after the end of the Public Health Emergency (or by December 4, 2021) or when the lease is renewed, whichever is later.

 Can my landlord increase my rent during the COVID crisis?

 Maybe.
-So far, the state government has not banned rent increases during the crisis.
+The state government has not banned rent increases during the crisis.
 In the absence of statewide protection, tenants retain whatever protections may already have applied, including lease provisions and rent control ordinances, which normally permit rent increases only once a year.

 In addition, some tenants have special protections:

-- On April 16, Governor Murphy announced that the New Jersey Housing and Mortgage Finance Agency (NJHMFA) had voted to prohibit rent increases for the duration of the Public Health Emergency in the 36,000 rental units the agency oversees.
-After the emergency ends, landlords in NJHMFA-regulated properties may raise rents up to 1.4% on 30 days’ notice to tenants.
+- On April 16, 2020, Governor Murphy announced that the New Jersey Housing and Mortgage Finance Agency (NJHMFA) had voted to prohibit rent increases until the expiration of Executive Order 103 (in which the Governor declared a Public Health Emergency and State of Emergency) in the 36,000 rental units the agency oversees.
+While the Governor has now declared an end to the Public Health Emergency, the State of Emergency is still in effect.
+It therefore appears that the NJHMFA rent freeze remains in place.
+After the State of Emergency ends, landlords in NJHMFA-regulated properties may raise rents up to 1.4% on 30 days’ notice to tenants.

 Are the courts accepting cases that landlords file against tenants?

 Yes.
-The July 24 order allows landlords to file eviction complaints against tenants, even though trials will be held only in emergencies at this time.
+Landlords are permitted to file eviction complaints against tenants, even though trials will be held only in emergencies at this time.
 You may therefore receive an eviction complaint in the mail and/or posted at your residence.

 - Contact a legal services organization such as Legal Services of New Jersey, Volunteer Lawyers for Justice – New Jersey, Community Health Law Project, Essex County Legal Aid Association, or City of Newark Office of Tenant Services.